ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/1-intro/_index.md

 So the artist formerly known as Ansible Tower is now called Automation Controller but provides basically the same functionality.

-Ansible Automation Controller basically is an API to Ansible Automation, most users will get in touch with it through the web-based UI which uses the API underneath.
+Automation Controller basically is an API to Ansible Automation, most users will get in touch with it through the web-based UI which uses the API underneath.
 It provides the following features:

 - a user-friendly dashboard.
 - role based access control
 - one-click automation templates
 - mangement of dynamic inventory sources
 - automation workflows with approval
-- a solid audit track ("how did what when")
+- a solid audit track ("who did what when")

 And much more... as you'll learn in this lab!